GomBurZa (film): Reception

+Box office

 GomBurZa ranked 4th in the box office sales for the 2023 Metro Manila Film Festival.

+Critical reception

 A 2025 study by Senior High School (SHS) students of De La Salle University revealed general acceptance among Baby boomers and Generation Z viewers on the film's dominant messages on injustice, nationalism, and resistance.
 Nicol Latayan of the International Cinephile Society notes that the film successfully manages to avoid portraying the Gomburza as heroes who should be worshipped, but instead shows them as catalysts that would spark change.

 Lé Baltar of Rappler criticized the film's direction as replete with details and locations that, at times, end up uninterrogated, if not fly over one’s head.
 Stephanie Mayo of the Daily Tribune, meanwhile, believes that the film never deviates from its objective.
 Kristine Purnell of The Philippine Star saw balance in the film's treatment of its chosen themes, never coming to a point that it comes off preachy or self-righteous.